kovidgoyal/calibre/manual/customize.rst

     * ``CALIBRE_TEST_TRANSLATION`` - Used to test a translation .po file (should be the path to the .po file)
     * ``CALIBRE_NO_NATIVE_FILEDIALOGS`` - Causes calibre to not use native file dialogs for selecting files/directories.
     * ``CALIBRE_NO_NATIVE_MENUBAR`` - Causes calibre to not create a native (global) menu on Ubuntu Unity and similar linux desktop environments.
 The menu is instead placed inside the window, as is traditional.
-    * ``CALIBRE_IGNORE_SYSTEM_THEME`` - Causes calibre to ignore any system Qt style plugins and use its builtin style plugin instead.
-Useful to workaround crashes caused by the system Qt plugin being incompatible with the version of Qt shipped with calibre.
+    * ``CALIBRE_USE_SYSTEM_THEME`` - By default, on Linux, calibre uses its own builtin Qt style.
+This is to avoid crashes and hangs caused by incompatibilities between the version of Qt calibre is built against and the system Qt.
+The downside is that calibre may not follow the system look and feel.
+If you set this environment variable on Linux, it will cause calibre to use the system theme -- beware of crashes and hangs.
     * ``CALIBRE_SHOW_DEPRECATION_WARNINGS`` - Causes calibre to print deprecation warnings to stdout.
 Useful for calibre developers.
     * ``CALIBRE_NO_DEFAULT_PROGRAMS`` - Prevent calibre from automatically registering the filetypes it is capable of handling with Windows.
     * ``SYSFS_PATH`` - Use if sysfs is mounted somewhere other than /sys